wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 Thanks [Gaurav Nanda](https://twitter.com/gauravmuk) for the above script.

-### Production stage rollout
+### Production staged rollout

-Our ultimate goal is to migrate everything from existing setup to GCP with docker and kubernetes.
-Setting the whole system in one go on production is time consuming as well as risky.
+Our ultimate goal is to migrate everything from the existing setup to GCP with Docker and Kubernetes.
+Setting the whole system in one go on production is time-consuming as well as risky.

 To avoid this we are targeting individual services one by one.
-So, a service will run on GCP as well as on existing server with their databases pointing to the old setup.
-We will open them for a few accounts at beginning.
+So, a service will run on GCP as well as on the existing server with their databases pointing to the old setup.
+We will open them for a few accounts at the beginning.
 The rest of the accounts will work as before.
-This will ensure that if any issue comes in new setup, we can easily switch back to the old setup while fixing it.
+This will ensure that if any issue comes in a new setup, we can easily switch back to the old setup while fixing it.

 <div style="text-align:center;">
   <img src="/images/2019/11/docker_stage_rollout.png" style="box-shadow: 2px 2px 10px 1px #aaa">